Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Optimization Approach

 \section{Optimization Approach}

 In this section, we introduce the stochastic augmented Lagrangian method for Riemannian manifolds.
 In view of our later application to shape optimization, where convexity of the objective function $j$ cannot be expected, we focus on providing results for the nonconvex case.
 First, in Section \ref{subsec:background}, we will provide background material that will be of use in our analysis.
+In particular, definitions and theorems from differential topology and geometry that are required in this paper will be provided.
+For background details, we refer to, e.g., \cite{KrieglMichor,Kuehnel,Lang,Lee} for differential geometry and \cite{Gut2013} for probability theory.
 The algorithm is presented in Section \ref{subsec:algorithm}.
 Convergence of the method is proven in two parts: in Section \ref{subsec:convergence}, we provide an efficiency estimate for the inner loop procedure, corresponding to a randomized multi-batch stochastic gradient method.
 Then, in Section \ref{subsec:outer-loop}, convergence rates with respect to the outer loop procedure, which corresponds to a stochastic augmented Lagrangian method, are given.